andresmunozit/node-js-application-development-lfw211/05_KEY_JAVASCRIPT_CONCEPTS/key-javascript-concepts.md

     Wolf.call(this, name + ' the dog')
 }

-// `inherit` utility funnction uses an empty constructor function to create a new object with a
+// `inherit` utility function uses an empty constructor function to create a new object with a
 // prototype pointing, in this case, to `Wolf.prototype`. function inherit(proto) {
     function ChainLink(){}